 - Let the dough balls rest 20 minutes.

 - Prepare two baking sheets with parchment paper topped with semolina flour.

 - Take a dough ball and roll it out into a very flat disc about 0.5 cm (⅕ inch).

 - Roll the dough tightly into a cylinder.

 - Roll the cylinder together.
 Then it's the right length roll one hand away from you and the other one towards you, so the dough gets twisted.

 - Pick up the strand and wrap it around your hand over your knuckles.

-- Join the dough pieces the palm of your hand put it down on the table and roll the seam til it's completely stuck together.
+- Join the dough pieces in the palm of your hand, put it down on the table, and roll the seam till it's completely stuck together.

 - Shape the remaining dough balls.